 The city of Quito, founded in 1534 at an altitude of 9,350 feet, is a major metropolitan area with a population of almost 2 million.
 The Historic Center of Quito has one of the largest, least-altered and best-preserved historic centers in the Americas and was one of the first World Cultural Heritage Sites declared by UNESCO in 1978.

 Spanish Language ClassesPUCE’s Spanish as a Second Language program has 6 levels and meets 15 hours per week.
-Students will receive 12 hours of credit for the Spanish language program.
+Students in full-time language courses will receive 12 hours of credit for the Spanish language program.
 All the courses incorporate cultural immersion with classroom activity.
 Each level is 8 weeks long and students should be able to complete 2 levels in a semester, the equivalent of 4 semesters of Spanish at Loyola.
 Besides linguistic competencies, students will discuss topics of Ecuadorian everyday life.

 Loyola students will study with students from all over the world which allows for a wonderful opportunity to learn about Ecuador and explore the rest of the world at the same time.
 Students beginning the program at the 5th level will be able to take other academic courses at PUCE.